MayunaGupta/FitnessMap/README_Alphafold.md

 3. Takes the following inputs:
 - "top_interaction_sequences.csv"
+- "least_interaction_sequences.csv"
 - Path to the Alphafold_2_outputs folder that contains all the .zip folders with outputs, each .zip folder has a gene pair’s protein interaction prediction
--Min PAE of interaction less than 1.7 is good evidence for a protein-protein interaction.
+- Path to an Alphafold 3 outputs folder, if predictions obtained from the AlphaFold server (https://alphafoldserver.com/) -Min PAE of interaction less than 1.5 is good evidence for a protein-protein interaction.
 Anything less than 10 might be a possible interaction.

-This script will add the Min PAE and Mean PAE to the corresponding gene pair row in the data frame.
-Gene pairs for which we haven’t run Alphafold to analyze yet will be written as NaN for Min PAE and Mean PAE.
+This script will add the Min PAE to the corresponding gene pair row in the data frame.